lalitjarwal/hovering/README.md

 # hovering

-A new Flutter package project.
+A new Flutter package to enable the hover effect on web.

 ## Getting Started